ganeshvannam/Social-Media-and-Music-Analysis/README.md

 This project includes two analyses: Social Media Usage Analysis and Music Popularity Prediction.
 Each analysis focuses on different datasets and objectives.

 ## Files
-- `Data+Analysis.ipynb`: Jupyter notebook containing the code and analysis for the Social Media Usage Analysis and music popularity prediction.
+- `Data-Analysis.ipynb`: Jupyter notebook containing the code and analysis for the Social Media Usage Analysis and music popularity prediction.
 - `syp-16-data.csv`: Dataset used for the Social Media Usage Analysis.
 - `music.csv`: Dataset used for the Music Popularity Prediction.